lakshyachan/Auto_DB_Validator/README.md

+## Database autoverification tool
 Auto verification for updates to clinvar database when used in bioinfomatics pipeline.